padogrid/bundle-snappydata-template/README.md

 ## 3.6. required_products.txt

-The `required_products.txt` file must include the a list of required products and their versions.
+The `required_products.txt` file must include a list of required products and their versions.
 Its format is described in the following link.

 [Relaxed Bundle Naming Conventions](https://github.com/padogrid/padogrid/wiki/User-Bundle-Repos#relaxed-conventions)